rafikalid/lru-ttl-cache/README.md

 	 */
 	ttl: Infinity,
 	/**
-	 * Refresh the element when calling the cache.get method
+	 * Set the element as the last used when calling the cache.get method
 	 * @default true
 	 */
 	refreshOnGet: true,